ashvin-verma/viterbi-decoder/docs/info.md

 ## How it works

-This is a Viterbi decoder, meant to recover the original message from a corrupted message.
-It takes inputs and sends outputs over UART.
+This is a convolutional encoder that encodes input bits into symbols for error correction.
+It implements a rate 1/2 convolutional encoder with constraint length K=3, using generator polynomials G0=7 (octal) and G1=5 (octal).
+For each input bit, it produces two output symbol bits.

 ## How to test

-TODO: Fill this in with instructions on baremetal tests
+Provide input bits through the BIT_IN pin with BIT_VALID high.
+The encoder will output two symbol bits (SYM_OUT0, SYM_OUT1) when SYM_VALID goes high.

 ## External hardware

-FPGA or microcontroller to generate test stimulus and log output.
+FPGA or microcontroller to provide input bits and capture encoded symbols.